snowblind-/f5-agility-labs-bgp/docs/class1/module1/lab2.rst

     Total number of prefixes 2
     csr1000v-E_CPE_A#

 Verify two paths are available and installed in the routing table of E_CPE_A for 10.99.99.0/24 via E_A_BIGIP and E_B_BIGIP:

-..
-TODO:: This section is missing the command after #...
-I'm assuming sh ip route vrf internet

 .. code-block:: none

-    csr1000v-E_CPE_A#
+    csr1000v-E_CPE_A#show ip route vrf internet

     Routing Table: internet
     Codes: L - local, C - connected, S - static, R - RIP, M - mobile, B - BGP